 This interactive digital experimental project places the user as a virtual wanderer, navigating through a digital blizzard (replete with a composed multi-track attenuated audioscape), ALWAYS destabilizes traditional representational practices surrounding dementia and Alzheimer’s Disease through its design, tone and thematics.
 Users traverse the blizzard guided by a monologue that unravels a multi-tiered narrative spatially located throughout the environment.
-While users have a range of tools to guide them through the environment (including a flashlight and the trail they leave behind them in the snow), the level design forces them to question the reliability of their senses to successfully navigate the space.(CLICK THE IMAGE BELOW TO ACCESS AND DOWNLOAD GAME)
+While users have a range of tools to guide them through the environment (including a flashlight and the trail they leave behind them in the snow), the level design forces them to question the reliability of their senses to successfully navigate the space.(CLICK THE IMAGE BELOW TO WATCH VIDEO)

 The influx of European émigré filmmakers into the US film industry during the mid-1930s led to an exilic critique in Hollywood films.
 This study analyzes Fritz Lang’s Fury (1936) to explore the relationships between exile and trauma, engaging with issues of displacement, memory, the victim/perpetrator duality, and the loss of “home.”
 (CLICK THE IMAGE BELOW TO VIEW THE ARTICLE AS A PDF)